A Guide to the Best Street Food in Malaysia

 Also from China, this is an egg that has been preserved for several weeks or months so that the yolk has turned green and the white part has become brown.

 We were very hesitant to try this, especially given that egg is the only food that Michelle really dislikes.
 We discovered that century egg tastes just like regular hard-boiled egg but with a more intense flavour and a slightly unpleasant aftertaste.
-Not really our favourite street food in Malaysia.
+Not really our favourite street food in Malaysia!

 9. Nasi Goreng and Mee Goreng

 Nasi Goreng is fried rice with anything mixed in really.
 Probably the cheapest and most common street food in Malaysia!
 Mee Goreng is the noodle version of Nasi Goreng.
+These are easily two of the most affordable dishes not only in Malaysia, but in most of Southeast Asia!

 10. Nasi Lemak

 Considered to be the national dish in Malaysia, this consists of rice cooked in coconut milk, sambal, anchovies, peanuts and boiled egg.
 All the ingredients are traditionally wrapped up in banana leaf and typically cost around 1-2RM/piece.
+One of our favourite street food in Malaysia!
+We loved the ones we got at Cameron Highlands!

 11. Beef Rendang